The Housing Executive can tell you about their services, care homes and supported or sheltered housing in your area.

 Tenancy Deposit Scheme

-A private landlord will normally ask you for a deposit.
+A private landlord usually asks for a deposit.
 Since 1 April 2013 a landlord must protect their tenant's deposit in an approved tenancy deposit scheme.

-The landlord must protect your deposit within 14 days of receiving the deposit from.
+The landlord must protect your deposit within 14 days of receiving it.
 Within 28 days of getting your deposit, they must give you information explaining:

 - how much the deposit is and what scheme it has been protected in

-- when money can be deducted from the deposit
+- why money might be deducted from your deposit

 - when and how you will get the deposit back